-The Bach Society of Dayton is Born
+The Bach Society of Dayton was Born

-The Bach Society of Dayton was formed in 2002 by a core group of choral singers from the former Dayton Bach Society, which performed from 1974 to 2002.
+We were formed in 2002 by a group of singers from the former Dayton Bach Society, who performed from 1974 to 2002.
 The singers were so committed to continuing the Bach Society’s tradition of classical choral excellence that they became board members and volunteer singers for the new organization.

-We presented our inaugural concert on December 8, 2002, featuring the Kettering Children’s Choir as guest artists.
-Since 2002, we have established a reputation for inspiring performances of the greatest classical works for chorus and orchestra, including Mozart’s Requiem and Grand Mass in C Minor and J. S. Bach’s Magnificat, St. John Passion, St. Matthew Passion, and Mass in B Minor.
+We presented our inaugural concert on December 8, 2002.
+Since then, we have established a reputation for inspirational performances of the greatest classical works for chorus and orchestra, including Mozart’s Requiem and Grand Mass in C Minor and J. S. Bach’s Magnificat, St. John Passion, St. Matthew Passion, and Mass in B Minor.